Genivia/ugrep/README.md

   example `foo|bar` matches `foo` with index 1 and `bar` with index 2.
 With option `-P`, the index corresponds to the index of the group captured in the specified pattern.
+- The group capture name in `%[ARG]g` corresponding to the index of the sub-pattern matched is retreived from `ARG`, where `ARG` should be a list of names or strings separated by bars `|`.

 To output matching lines faster by omitting the header output and binary match checks, using `--format` with field `%O` (output matching line as is) and field